bids-standard/bids-website/docs/extensions/general-guidelines.md

 1. Share a link to this issue on the [bids-discussion mailing list][bids_google_group] and ask for comments.

-2. Create a draft of your extension by discussing among colleagues.
+1. Create a draft of your extension by discussing among colleagues.

     Development on Google Docs is RECOMMENDED as this is a low barrier to entry for colleagues who do not use GitHub and/or Markdown, allowing more people to get involved.
     The [BIDS Extension Proposal template](https://docs.google.com/document/d/1W7--Mf3gCCb1mVfhsoRJCAKFhmf2umG1PFkyZ1jEgMw/edit#)
     provides some boilerplate and formatting conventions.

     **Make sure to update the issue from the previous step with a link to this document.**

-3. Contact with the BIDS maintainers and the BIDS steering group to evaluate if your BEP is ready to be made official.
+1. Contact the BIDS maintainers and steering group to evaluate if your BEP is ready to be made official.

     We recommend doing all the following:

-    - tag the BIDS maintainers in uding `@bids-standard/maintainers` in the issue of your BEP
+    -   tag the BIDS maintainers in using `@bids-standard/maintainers` in the issue of your BEP,
-    - send an email to the BIDS maintainers (bids.maintenance+question@gmail.com) and the steering group (bids.steering@gmail.com)
+    -   send an email to the BIDS maintainers (bids.maintenance+question@gmail.com) and steering group (bids.steering@gmail.com).

-4. Register the BEP with a number on the BIDS website.
+1. Register the BEP with a number on the BIDS website.

     To obtain a number for your BEP open [a pull request](https://github.com/bids-standard/bids-website/pulls) to the [website GitHub repository][bids_website_gh]
     where you provide information about your BEP